MinaBaskhairun/News-analyzer/README.md

 - Fetch articles by keyword (e.g., "AI")
 - Extract and count named entities
 - Display top entities in a bar chart
-- Optional: generate a word cloud
+- Generate a word cloud

 ## Setup